Crystal Gayle: 1977–1979: Crossover breakthrough

 Gayle's fourth studio record, We Must Believe in Magic, was also released in 1977.
 The album peaked at number 2 on the Billboard country albums chart and number 12 on the Billboard 200.
 We Must Believe in Magic has received positive reviews since its initial release.
 AllMusic gave the record 3.5 out of 5 stars.
 Paul Dennis of My Kind of Country gave the album a "Grade A" rating, calling it "an eclectic mix of songs ranging from pop standards to rock 'n' roll hits to songs by contemporary country songsmiths."
 We Must Believe in Magic became the first album by a female country artist to certify platinum in sales by the Recording Industry Association of America.
 In 1978, Gayle earned the Grammy Award for Best Female Country Vocal Performance for "Don't It Make My Brown Eyes Blue", while Leigh won a Grammy for Best Country Song.

 In 1978, her fifth studio album When I Dream was released, also reaching number 2 on the country albums chart.
 The album peaked at number 52 on the Billboard 200 and certified by platinum by the RIAA.
 When I Dream also received positive reviews, garnering 3 out of 5 stars from AllMusic and another "Grade A" rating from My Kind of Country.
 Its lead single was the Roger Cook-penned "Talking in Your Sleep".
 It became a number 1 country single and crossed over to number 18 on the Hot 100.
 "Talking in Your Sleep" became Gayle's second international hit as well, peaking at number 11 in the United Kingdom.
 The album also included the hits "Why Have You Left the One You Left Me For" and the title track.
 By the end of 1978, Gayle had won "Female Vocalist of the Year" from both the Academy of Country Music and the Country Music Association.
 Before departing from the United Artists label, her sixth studio album We Should Be Together (1979) was released.
-It featured two major hits: "Your Kisses Will" and "Your Old Cold Shoulder".
+It featured the two top-ten hits: "Your Kisses Will" and "Your Old Cold Shoulder".